ZakaHaceCosas/FuckingNode/README.md

 ## Installation

+### Release

 Currently only Windows is supported.

 > [!WARNING]
-> Deno allows to compile to macOS and Linux from my PC, but I don't have devices with any of those OSs so someone will have to test them.
+> Next release will include macOS and Linux binaries. _I cannot test them as I don't have any device_.

 1. Download the `.exe` from the [GitHub releases page](https://github.com/ZakaHaceCosas/FuckingNode/releases/latest).
 2. Place that somewhere (e.g. a `C:\Scripts` folder, which is what I recommend).